atilbian/Hex/README.md

 This repo consists of 2 main parts:

 - A web application, also hosting the API and a terminal-based version of the game - See the [README](web-app/README.md)
-- A mobile application, client to the API - See the [README](mobile-app/README.md)
+- An admin back-office, using the API

 ## Prerequisites